Skip to Content

 What Happened

-The first crisis arrived in a dialogue Plato wrote in the early fourth century, set on a summer afternoon by the Ilissus stream outside Athens.
-Socrates, walking barefoot in the heat, has gone there with a young friend, Phaedrus, to talk about love and the soul.
-After hours of conversation, Socrates tells a story.
+The first crisis arrives, for us, in a dialogue Plato wrote in the early fourth century.
+Socrates is outside Athens, by the Ilissus stream, walking with a young man named Phaedrus and speaking about love, the soul, and the strange power of words.
+Near the end, he tells a story.

 It is about an Egyptian god named Theuth, the inventor of letters, who has come to King Thamus to show off his new invention.
 Writing, he promises, will make Egyptians wiser and improve their memories.
 Thamus refuses the flattery.
 Writing will not strengthen memory, he says.
 It will produce a generation who seem wise without being wise, who carry truths in scrolls instead of in their souls.